EGO-Tech/starbase-ship-welder/website/src/pages/index.md

 The provided modules are meant to be a guide and provide basic examples of how modules work.
 It is the hope that the community will build more modules to share.

+## Download

 The blueprints for the ship and its modules are provided for free.
-Take a look at some prebuilt ships [here](/ships).
+Download the modules [here](https://github.com/vinteo/starbase-ship-welder/raw/main/blueprints/framework/welder.zip) or take a look at some prebuilt ships [here](/ships).

 ## Features